-[PP11] Cognizant of the vital global, regional and local ecosystem services provided by our Ocean and recalling SDG14, we are mindful of our role and responsibility as Ocean stewards of guarding our ocean from plastics pollution if we are to protect our peoples’ cultural identity through protection of iconic species, fisheries and tourism industries, livelihoods, food security, and health.
+[PP11] Cognizant of the vital global, regional and local ecosystem services provided by our Ocean and recalling SDG14, we are mindful of our role and responsibility as Ocean stewards to guard our Ocean from plastics pollution if we are to protect our peoples’ cultural identity through protection of iconic species, fisheries and tourism industries, livelihoods, food security, and health.

-[PP12] Stressing the importance of incorporating Indigenous Knowledge Systems, Practices, and Innovations that have evolved through generations into nature-based solutions for the sustainable conservation of ecosystems.
+[PP12] Stressing the importance of incorporating Indigenous Knowledge Systems, Practices, and Innovations as appropriate and with their free prior and informed consent that have evolved through generations into nature-based solutions for the sustainable conservation of ecosystems.